Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many people often drink little water and eat unsanitary street food when traveling, which can easily cause bloating, heartburn, diarrhea, and food poisoning.

-The 30/4-1/5 holiday lasts 5 days, many families and groups of friends choose to travel and rest.
+The 5-day 30/4-1/5 holiday, many families and groups of friends choose to travel and rest.
 However, changing the time and food when going out can cause digestive problems.
 Dr. Vu Truong Khanh, Head of the Department of Gastroenterology, Tam Anh General Hospital, Hanoi , points out the common mistakes when traveling below.

 Tourists often eat at restaurants and eateries.
 Some places do not comply with food hygiene regulations, preserve and process food incorrectly or use unsafe food sources, which can easily lead to the spread of bacteria and the development of toxins.
-Eating new, strange foods at the destination that the body is not used to can lead to allergies.
+Eating new, strange foods at the destination, which the body is not used to, can lead to allergies.

 Holiday goers should choose restaurants that ensure food hygiene and safety standards, avoid dishes that can cause allergies, and limit strange dishes.